-Upland oak woods are characterised by a predominance of oak (mostly sessile Quercus petraea, but locally pedunculate Quercus robur) and birch Betula spp in the canopy, with varying amounts of holly Ilex aquifolium, rowan Sorbus aucuparia and hazel Corylus avellana as the main understorey species.
+Upland oak woods are characterised by a predominance of oak (mostly sessile, but locally pedunculate) and birch in the canopy, with varying amounts of holly, rowan and hazel as the main understorey species.

 The range of plants found in the ground layer varies according to the underlying soil type and degree of grazing, and ranges from bluebell-bramble-fern communities through grass and bracken dominated ones to moss-dominated areas.
-Most oak woods contain areas of more alkaline soils, often along streams or towards the base of slopes, where much richer communities occur, with ash and elm in the canopy, more hazel in the understorey and ground flora such as dog's mercury Mercurialis perennis, false brome Brachypodium sylvaticum, Ramsons Allium ursinum, enchanter's nightshade Circaea lutetiana, and tufted hair grass Deschampsia cespitosa.
+Most oak woods contain areas of more alkaline soils, often along streams or towards the base of slopes, where much richer communities occur, with ash and elm in the canopy, more hazel in the understorey and ground plants such as dog's mercury Mercurialis perennis, false brome Brachypodium sylvaticum, Ramsons Allium ursinum, Enchanter's nightshade Circaea lutetiana, and tufted hair grass Deschampsia cespitosa.

 Elsewhere, small alder stands may occur, or peaty hollows covered by bog mosses Sphagnum spp.
 These elements are an important part of the upland oak wood system.
 The ferns, mosses and liverworts found in the most oceanic of these woods are particularly rich.
 Many also hold very diverse lichen communities and the woods have a distinctive breeding bird assemblage, with redstarts Phoenicurus phoenicurus, wood warblers Phylloscopus sibilatrix, and pied flycatchers Ficedula hypoleuca being associated with them throughout much of their range.
-In the south west of England, the rare blue ground-beetle Carabus intricatus is associated with this habitat.
+In the south west, the rare blue ground-beetle Carabus intricatus is associated with this habitat.